Himanshurajput4884/SecureU/README.md

 3. There are some Protecting routes which prevent user to access without Register/Login.
 4. Handlebars  is used as a Templating Language.
 5. Logged In User can see registered name on every page.
+6. Logged In User can get direct access to their account until he log-out from the website.